weaviate/weaviate-io/developers/weaviate/search/filters.md

 import PyCodeV3 from '!!raw-loader!/_includes/code/howto/search.filters-v3.py';
 import JavaScriptCode from '!!raw-loader!/_includes/code/howto/search.filters.ts';

-Use filters to define a set of conditions.
-Filters let you include, or exclude, particular objects from your result set based on those conditions.
+Filters let you include, or exclude, particular objects from your result set based on provided conditions.<br/>
 For a list of filter operators, see [Filters](../api/graphql/filters.md#filter-structure).

 ## Filter with one condition

-To filter your results, add a `where` condition to your query.
-For a list of filter parameters, see [Filter structure](../api/graphql/filters.md#filter-structure).
+Add a `filter` to your query, to limit the result set.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">